I’m Neil Hughes, and I barely understand privacy notices at the best of times so I’ll try my hardest to keep this simple.

 The Short Version

 Fundamentally, I'm not very interested in your data.
-Beyond simple statistics—like counting website visitors—I don't consciously track much data.
+Beyond simple statistics—like counting website visitors—I don't store much data.
 However, if you:

 - Comment on my websites